Jonathan Binns Were: Biography

 In 1852, Were unsuccessfully contested South Bourke for a seat in the original unicameral Victorian Legislative Council, Henry Miller defeating him.
 Four years later Were was returned to the Victorian Legislative Assembly for Brighton, in opposition to John Dennistoun Wood.
 He resigned, however, in March 1857, and never re-entered political life.

-Were was a stock- and share-broker from 1860, operating as J. B. Were & Son from 1861.
+Trading initially under his own name, and then with his brother, George, as importers, exporters, and agents for shipping, land, cattle, sheep and wool; he formed J. B. Were & Son from 1861 with his son, Jonathan Henry, and later, other sons, Francis Wellington and Arthur Bonville, where they became brokers and buyers of gold, and dealt in shares.

-Were, who was consul in Melbourne for several foreign nations, was the first chairman of the Melbourne Chamber of Commerce in 1841, and, was re-elected in 1852.
-In 1881 he was created C.M.G. in recognition of his services in connection with the Melbourne International Exhibition (1880).
-Between 28 March 1851 and his death in 1885, Were served as the honorary consul for Sweden–Norway in Melbourne.
-Were was knighted by the kings of Sweden and Denmark.
+Were was elected the inaugural chairman of the Melbourne Stock Exchange in 1865.
+He served as an honorary consul in Melbourne for several foreign nations, was the first chairman of the Melbourne Chamber of Commerce in 1841, and, was re-elected in 1852.
+In 1881 he was appointed a Commander of the Order of St Michael and St George (CMG) in recognition of his services in connection with the Melbourne International Exhibition of 1880.
+Between 28 March 1851 and his death in 1885, Were served as the honorary consul for Sweden–Norway, and was knighted by the kings of Sweden and Denmark in recognition of his service.

 Were died on 6 September 1885, in Victoria, Australia.
 Having married again in 1882, he was survived by his second wife, Elizabeth (née McArthur).